aws-greengrass/aws-greengrass-telemetry-nucleus-emitter/README.md

 ![Java CI](https://github.com/aws-greengrass/aws-greengrass-telemetry-nucleus-emitter/workflows/Java%20CI/badge.svg?branch=main)

 The Greengrass Nucleus Telemetry Emitter component (aws.greengrass.telemetry.NucleusEmitter) gathers system health telemetry data and continually publishes it to an offline local topic and (optionally) an AWS IoT Core MQTT topic.
-This component enables you to gather real-time system telemetry on your Greengrass core devices.
+This component enables the gathering of real-time system telemetry on your Greengrass core devices.

 ---
 This plugin supports the following configuration options: